kwongj/invariant-sites/README.md

 optional arguments:
   -h, --help  show this help message and exit
-  --out FILE  specify output file with variant sites masked (default = stdout) --mask N    symbol to use for masking; change this if the alignment already contains this symbol --version   show program's version number and exit
+  --out FILE  specify output file with variant sites masked --mask X    symbol to use for masking; change this if the alignment already contains this symbol (default=X) --version   show program's version number and exit
 ```